-If you have the content, it is essential that you build and maintain authority.
-You can see your authority as the reputation of your site by comparing to your competitors.
-How quickly real results are visible, which is reflected in top positions in Google depends on the so-called “competitive factors”.
+If you have the content, you must build and maintain authority.
+You can see your authority as the reputation of your site by comparing it to your competitors.
+How quickly real results are visible, which is reflected in Google’s top positions, depends on the so-called “competitive factors.”
 Important competitive factors that also influence the achievement of any top positions are:

-- Page Authority: Here, a value from 0 to 100 is given to a specific page based on various factors like the number of KWs that the page is ranking for, number of links coming back to them, traffic to the page and various other factors.
+- Page Authority: Here, a value from 0 to 100 is given to a specific page based on various factors like the number of KWs that the page is ranking for, the number of links coming back to them, traffic to the page, and various other factors.

 You build your domain authority, just like a reputation, over a number of years.
-For example, a new website with a new domain name has not yet been able to build domain authority and therefore starts from 0.
-If your competitors do have a high Domain and Page Authority, it is more difficult to top the organic search results.
-So here the question should be How to get higher authority in Google
+For example, a new website with a new domain name has not yet built domain authority and therefore starts from 0.
+If your competitors have a high Domain and Page Authority, it is more difficult to top the organic search results.
+So here, the question should be How to get higher authority in Google.

 10 Tips to Build Authority